Giovanni Lanfranco

-Giovanni Lanfranco (26 January 1582 – 30 November 1647) was an Italian painter of the Baroque period.
+Giovanni Lanfranco (26 January 1582 – 30 November 1647) was an Italian Baroque painter.
+He was a distinguished artist of the Bolognese school, deeply influenced by Annibale Carracci’s classicism.

 Biography

 Giovanni Gaspare Lanfranco was born in Parma, the third son of Stefano and Cornelia Lanfranchi, and was placed as a page in the household of Count Orazio Scotti.
 His talent for drawing allowed him to begin an apprenticeship with the Bolognese artist Agostino Carracci, brother of Annibale Carracci, working alongside fellow Parmese Sisto Badalocchio in the local Farnese palaces.
+Lanfranco's first work, a Madonna and Saints in the church of Sant'Agostino, Piacenza, executed during his apprenticeship under Agostino, is lost.

 When Agostino died in 1602, both young artists moved to Annibale's large and prominent Roman workshop, which was then involved in working on the Galleria Farnese in the Palazzo Farnese gallery ceiling.
 Lanfranco is considered to have contributed to the panel of Polyphemus and Galatea (replica in Doria Gallery) and some minor works in the room.

 Afterwards, while still technically a member of the Carracci studio of Carracci, Lanfranco, along with Guido Reni and Francesco Albani, frescoed the Herrera (San Diego) Chapel in San Giacomo degli Spagnoli (1602–1607).
 He also participated in the fresco decoration of San Gregorio Magno and of the Cappella Paolina in Santa Maria Maggiore.

 Independent work

 By 1605, Lanfranco was obtaining some independent commissions; for example, he contributed paintings to the Camerino degli Eremiti in the Palazzetto Farnese (also known as Casino della Morte), once a low building on the Via Giulia, adjacent to the church of Santa Maria dell’Orazione e Morte.
 The camerino had been constructed by Cardinal Odoardo Farnese, next to his palace and gardens, and was destroyed in 1734 to allow for the construction of the aforementioned church.
-Of the canvases and frescoes by Domenichino, Girolamo Pulzone, Paul Bril, and Lanfranco, some are conserved in the new church.
-Among other works, Lanfranco contributed to this series, the eccentric Translation of the Magdalen.
+Of the canvases and frescoes by Domenichino, Scipione Pulzone, Paul Bril, and Lanfranco, some are conserved in the new church.
+Among other works, Lanfranco contributed to this series, were the Translation of the Magdalen.